You will need

-To make this snowflake, I used cotton thread size 10 and crochet hook size 2 mm and it came out 10 cm (about 4 inches) in diameter.
+For this snowflake, I used cotton thread size 10 and a 2 mm crochet hook.
+Its finished size is 10 cm (about 4 inches) in diameter.
 You can use heavier thread and bigger hook, or thinner thread and smaller hook and you will have a bigger or smaller motif.
 You will also need a needle to weave in loose ends and a pair of scissors.

 To stiffen the snowflakes you will also need white pva glue, stainless steel pins (or toothpicks), plastic wrap and some kind of foam/blocking board.